 In an ordinary custody and visitation case, the court will look to the “status quo” for the family.
 Most often, one parent has been the primary care provider, managing appointments for the child and tasks of daily living, while the other parent has been the primary breadwinner.
 Frequently, the court will award primary custody to the primary care provider and set a visitation schedule for the other parent.
 The visitation schedule will be intended to allow for frequent, regular, contact, and can include overnight as well as daytime visits.

-Before filing a contested divorce and asking the court to implement a visitation schedule, parents should attempt a collaborative approach.
-This can mean involving caretakers, treating providers, therapists, or other experts before making any changes.
+Before filing a contested case, parents should attempt a collaborative approach.
+That means including caretakers, treating providers, therapists, and other experts.
 A collaborative strategy can implement small changes over time to ensure that setbacks can be addressed quickly and adjustments can be made.
 Getting parents on the same page to act for the benefit of the child should be the top priority for all involved.

-If your family is facing separation and divorce, you should take steps to act quickly, before the matter escalates.
-Addressing concerns at the beginning and working toward a collaborative care strategy means taking time to figure out what works for your family.
-Before initiating a separation, it’s essential to speak with an experienced attorney to determine what your options are.
+If you are facing separation and divorce, you should take steps to act quickly.
+Addressing concerns at the beginning means taking time to figure out what works for your family.